 Reading the articles and books you have collected will direct you to still more references by using a method called "backward citation chaining".
 If a paper is cited in the text and it looks like it may be useful to you, hunt it down.
 Review articles are particularly helpful in the early stages of a project.

 You can also follow "forward citation chaining".
 With modern technology, many databases are now using forward citation chaining to track authors who are citing articles that you are already using.
 Following citations "forward" will let you know how that article has impacted the field and may provide even more recent infromation on your topic.

 Some more things:

 *Start your research immediately!
 Although the TTU Libraries have a plethora of resources, they will not have everything you are looking for.
 Document Delivery is usually very fast for electronic articles, however, difficult-to-find articles may take a few days to two weeks.
 Use your time accordingly.
 Writing your paper at the last minute is nothing compared to researching at the last minute.
-Use the Ask a Librarian link for assistance (see left).
-They love to be asked about this stuff.
-You can also use the Ask a Librarian, starting with clicking on Contact Us under Help: on the right side of the home page.
+Use the Ask a Librarian link for assistance (see left), or you can chat with us during most daytime hours.

 This link gives guidance to how to cite in the major style manuals.
 It is particularly good in helping cite electronic resources.

 Go to Strive.TTU.edu and login with your eRaider credentials.

 Click on Get Tutoring, Coaching, Research Librarian & Instructor Appointments.

 Select the following option: R: [Your Major OR Instruction]